Born Rule and Logical Inference in Quantum Mechanics: Quantum Extension

-We shall show that $P|Q$ is the natural extension of the conditional probability and its concrete expression is given by the L\"uders rule.
-For this pourpose, we need to construct a Boolean subalgebra in a set of commuting projectors.
-When $P$ and $Q$ commute with each other, we have the explicit expressions of the logical operations by associating them with corresponding projectors: \be P\land Q=PQ, \quad P\lor Q= P+Q-PQ, \quad \lnot P=\openone-P,\nonumber\\ \ee where $\openone$ is the identity operator.
+We shall show that the inference rule $P|Q$ obeys leads to the Born rule and the conditional probability satisfying the inference rule takes the form of the L\"uders rule.
+For this pourpose, it is convenient to construct a Boolean subalgebra in a set of commuting projectors.
+When $P$ and $Q$ commute with each other, we have the explicit expressions of the logical operations by associating them with corresponding projectors: \be P\land Q=PQ, \quad P\lor Q= P+Q-PQ, \quad \lnot P=\mathbbm{1}-P, \ee where $\mathbbm{1}$ is the identity operator.
 Note that $P\lor Q=P+Q$ if $P$ and $Q$ are mutually orthogonal.

 Similarly to Eqs.~(\ref{defF}), we can define a set ${\cal C}$ of commutative operators such that \be 0&\in&{\cal C},\nonumber\\ P&\in&{\cal C} \quad \Rightarrow \quad \lnot P\in{\cal C},\nonumber\\ P, Q&\in&{\cal C} \quad \Rightarrow \quad P\land Q\in{\cal C}. \ee It is clear that the elements in ${\cal C}$ satisfies the properties (\ref{idem}), (\ref{comm}), (\ref{assoc}), (\ref{dist}), (\ref{dual}).
 Hence the set ${\cal C}$ is found to be a Boolean subalgebra.